edm00se/generator-presto-preso/generators/app/templates/README.md

 - `npm install`
 - `npm start` runs the server version, with web sockets enabled and `/control` route
 - `npm run build` builds a static copy into `docs/`, making it easy to host on GitHub Pages
+- `npm run dev` runs a local preview server with live-reload on changes to `views/*.ejs`

 #### Local Preview